 One of my friends was a camp counselor as a teenager.
 One evening at a campsite, when she was the lone staff member overseeing a dozen young girls, she couldn’t keep the fire going to cook the meal.
 So she gave up and sent the girls to bed early with candy bars.
 The next day, feeling ashamed, she went to her supervisor to explain, expecting to be fired for being a failure, especially for handing out junk food.
 Instead, he said, “What a wonderful story!
 You’ll tell that story the rest of your life!”
 And then he added, “When those things happen, you just have to like yourself anyway.”

-Supportive self-talk is a cooperative fusion between the positive aspects of our inner parent and our inner child: responsibility, guidance, assurance, wisdom and safe boundaries, combined with curiosity, creativity, adventure, spontaneity and self-love.
+Supportive self-talk is a cooperative fusion between the positive aspects of our inner parent and inner child: wisdom, responsibility, assurance and safe boundaries, combined with curiosity, creativity, spontaneity and self-love.

 Come follow me on Instagram!